Puke Ariki

-Puke Ariki is a combined museum and library at New Plymouth, New Zealand which opened in June 2003.
+Puke Ariki is a combined museum and library at New Plymouth, New Zealand, which opened in June 2003.
 It is an amalgamation of the New Plymouth Public Library (founded in 1848) and the Taranaki Museum (founded in 1919).
 Its name, Māori for "hill of chiefs", is taken from the Māori village that formerly occupied the site.

 Site

 Puke Ariki (Māori: hill of chiefs) was the site of a significant Māori pā of Te Āti Awa, dating back to 1700, with a marae called Para-huka.
 It was the home of the paramount rangatira (chief) Te Rangi-apiti-rua.
-The pā was deserted around 1830 when the majority of Te Āti Awa moved to the Wellington region and Kapiti Coast.
+The pā was deserted around 1830 when the majority of Te Āti Awa moved to the Wellington region and Kāpiti Coast.
 When colonial settlement began in the area, the hill was renamed Mount Eliot by the New Plymouth settlers, and was the location of government buildings and a signalling station for ships in the area.
 It was used as a military camp for British forces in the 1850s and 1860s, and was a barracks for the Naval Brigade during the First Taranaki War.
 Most of the hill was removed for land reclamation to form the railway yards, and by 1905 it had largely been demolished.